 Outcome after Surgery

-Not available: As surgery for treatment of positional plagiocephaly has only rarely been reported, outcomes in the few reported cases are not relevant.
+- Not available: As surgery for treatment of positional plagiocephaly has only rarely been reported, outcomes in the few reported cases are not relevant.

 Outcome after Nonsurgical Treatments

-Most document improvement: Most studies show improved head shape with molding helmets (47).
+- Most document improvement: Most studies show improved head shape with molding helmets (47).

-Only 2.4–3.3% residual by 3 years of age: Outcome after repositioning therapy or cranial orthotic treatment for positional plagiocephaly is excellent in general.
+- Only 2.4–3.3% residual by 3 years of age: Outcome after repositioning therapy or cranial orthotic treatment for positional plagiocephaly is excellent in general.
 It has been estimated that 25% of children with positional plagiocephaly at 6 months of age had residual flattening at 2–3 years of age, with an overall prevalence of 2.4% at 3 years (7).
 Others have estimated an overall prevalence of residual plagiocephaly of 3.3% at 2 years of age (18).

-Intervention should be started prior to positional plagiocephaly or brachycephaly progressing to a severe classification (22).
+- Do not delay intervention: Intervention should be started prior to positional plagiocephaly or brachycephaly progressing to a severe classification (22).